You'll concentrate on logic or political philosophy, and deepen your understanding of culture and history.

 There are more than 300 recognized student organizations at Syracuse University and you can get involved with any of them.
 Members of the Philosophy Club read and discuss philosophic topics, and you can also explore organizations with themes like art, entertainment, advocacy, government, media, religion, and service.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, which features more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, which features more than 100 programs in 60 countries.
 You can choose semester, summer, short term, and yearlong options for international study.
-Philosophy majors will find academic offerings at SU Abroad’s programs in Florence, Hong Kong, Istanbul, and Strasbourg, as well as in the many study abroad programs offered by World Partners.
+Philosophy majors will find academic offerings at Syracuse Abroad’s programs in Florence, Hong Kong, Istanbul, and Strasbourg, as well as in the many study abroad programs offered by World Partners.

 Life After Syracuse UniversityLink